Thomas-Slegers/EveresstTempoSyncTool/.aws/Cloudformation - Manual Steps-SingleInstance.md

   - Attach the necessary permissions policies. attach existing policies like AdministratorAccess
   - Review the role and then create it.

-## Create Stack EveresstTempoSyncTool-EB with the .json file
+## Create Stack everesst-temposync-beanstalk with the .json file
 	- Select the CloudFormation role from above

 # For the Github workflow deploy